 Day Habilitation provides individualized assistance with acquiring, retaining, and improving communication, socialization, self-direction, self-help, and adaptive skills necessary to reside in the community.
 The service is expected to help the participant develop and sustain a range of valued social roles and relationships; build natural supports; increase independence; and experience meaningful community participation and inclusion.
-To achieve this, each participant must be offered opportunities and needed support to participate in community activities that are consistent with the individual's preferences, choices and interests.
-This service includes:
+To achieve this, each participant must be offered opportunities and needed support to participate in community activities that are consistent with the participant's preferences, choices and interests.
+Each participant's preferences, choices, skills, strengths and interests may change based on their experiences, and as a result, providers must have conversations at least quarterly about community activities in which the participant would like to participate.
+Support provided should include a comprehensive analysis of the participant in relation to the following: